fabianlupa/abap-annotation-processing/README.md

 # AAP - ABAP Annotation Processing [![Build Status](https://travis-ci.com/flaiker/abap-annotation-processing.svg?token=dqh3yJEMxtgMhb4syMRh&branch=master)](https://travis-ci.com/flaiker/abap-annotation-processing) [![ABAP Doc](https://img.shields.io/badge/ABAP%20Doc-latest-blue.svg)](https://flaiker.github.io/abap-annotation-processing/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 Annotations in ABAP!

+**This project is a technology study / proof of concept of implementing a framework to manage class based annotations in ABAP.
+Since there is no native language support for annotations the assignments are done in customizing tables.
+The current state is still very much unfinished and not production ready.
+I am currently not planning on finishing this project (the necessary efforts and drawbacks are way too high).
+Feel free to fork it or take parts of it for reference.**

+**DO NOT USE IN PRODUCTION.**

 ## Using annotations in ABAP code
 ```abap
 DATA: lo_annotation TYPE REF TO zcl_my_annotation.